 Vladimer teaches in a very poor region of Georgia where economic pressures are high.
 The parents of many students have had to move to foreign countries for work, financially supporting their families from far away.
 As a result, many of Vladimer’s pupils miss breakfast in the morning, and sometimes the school has to call an ambulance in the case of starving children.
 Many students subsequently give up their studies and move to Turkey in search of jobs.

 There are also problems of child labour in the region, which Vladimer has made it his mission to oppose.
-Initially, he did not get much public support, and even received some official opposition: however, through persistence, and with the involvement of different TV journalists, Vladimer has made the issue of current importance – which led to his winning the Georgian National Teacher Prize last year.
+Initially, he did not get much public support, and even received some official opposition: however, through persistence, and with the involvement of different TV journalists, Vladimer has made the issue of current importance – which led to his winning Georgia's National Teacher Award in 2017.

 Vladimer’s contribution to his school and community does not stop there.
 His early losses and obstacles have given him a drive to help others, and he has widened school events to be accessible to all pupils, not just the outstanding ones.
 He has fundraised from private enterprises and companies, as well as applying for many different grants to fund supplementary manuals, educational resources, and summer camp places for pupils from socially vulnerable families.
 Currently, he has also given a home to eight teenage boys who had to leave their parents’ homes due to domestic violence.